How to Keep Your Viewers

 There is some debate about whether or not to greet everyone entering your chat or to wait until they type first.
 The argument against doing so is that you can scare people away who just want to lurk and not be called out.

-Since you’re interested in growing, we recommend that you greet all new arrivals and interact with everyone in the chat.
+Since you’re interested in growing, we recommend that you greet all new arrivals and attempt to interact with everyone at least once.
 Some lurkers may leave, others won’t respond, but some will respond positively and those are the people who are worth it.

 When You Get Raided